May Day customs around the world

 It appears to have started with the Haymarket Massacre in Chicago in May, 1886.
 Police fire killed a dozen or more demonstrators during a general strike for an eight hour working day, and gave rise to International Workers' Day.
 A holiday was announced and three years later, the French, upon the centenary of their Republic, followed suit.
 Roman Catholicism pays tribute to St Joseph, the worker, on this day, and the force was with them, so to speak.

 But in a country famed for the amorous arts, a more romantic tradition lingers.
-In 1561, King Charles IX, delighted at being given a lily-of-the-valley as a lucky charm, presented each of the ladies of his court with one of these flowers.
+In 1561, King Charles IX of France, delighted at being given a lily-of-the-valley as a lucky charm, presented each of the ladies of his court with one of these flowers.
 By the 20th century, the custom had been adopted wholesale as a chivalrous gesture in return for a kiss.
+Of course, social distancing has put paid to all that!

 Since its own revolution of 1959, Cuba focuses on the part played by its workers in a global economy, and icons of Che Guevera and Fidel Castro are raised high.
 It mounts a tour of the nation's stellar achievements in all spheres, architectural, cultural, social, and enjoys merrymaking under a rippling canopy of flags with their striking sky blue and white stripes and single-starred red triangle.